Methodology

 Centre name and geocoding

 Centre names match the DVSA register where possible.
-Where the dataset includes stale name variants (centres that have closed or been renamed), we maintain a manually curated KNOWN_CLOSED list and remove them from the active set.
+Where the dataset includes stale name variants (centres that have closed or been renamed), we maintain a manually curated closed-centres list and remove them from the active set.
 Currently 24 centres are flagged as closed or relocated.

 Coordinates are geocoded via OpenStreetMap's Nominatim service.
 A small number of centres have inaccurate geocoding because the DVSA's own naming convention sometimes points the geocoder to the wrong city (notably Garston Speke and Ashford Middlesex).
 For these centres we link to the official DVSA centre finder on gov.uk rather than to a Google Maps pin.